-At Blue Mountain Financial Planning, we adhere to an evidence-based approach to investing that is founded on academic research.
+At Blue Mountain Financial Planning, we adhere to an evidence-based approach to investing that is founded on academic and practitioner research.
 The following are pillars of our investment strategy:

 - Investing is for the long-term.
 Over the long-term, a premium is expected for taking stock market risk.
 However, short-term investing can be more volatile and costly.

 - The stock market cannot be timed.
 We know that the stock market will go up and down but no one can predict when.
 As the saying goes, “experts have predicted 10 of the last 2 recessions,” meaning that “experts” were wrong the other 8 times.
 Even with the most advanced technology and forecasting, no one has been able to accurately predict market movement in a repeated and consistent manner.

 - It is better to stay in the market rather than jumping in and out.
 Some of the best days in the market have been during turbulent periods, but as mentioned above, we don’t know exactly when they’ll occur.